The Perfect Classical Guitar Left Hand: A Guide for All Levels

 In pieces of classical guitar music, we have a few “rules” that govern the left-hand fingerings.

-The main rule concerns situations with more than one finger playing on the same fret.
+The main rule concerns situations where multiple fingers are playing on one fret.

-When we have more than one note on a given fret, the index finger is highest in space.
+When we have more than one note on a given fret, the pointer finger is highest in space.
 The little finger is lowest in space.
 The middle and ring finger follow this positioning.
-This maintains the natural “C” shape position.
+This maintains the natural “C” shape, ensuring a healthy left hand position.

 We avoid crossing the fingers.
 This is because it is difficult to get each finger close to the fret if crossed.
 It also limits the range of movement available for next notes.
 We do sometimes change fingerings in music, for a number of reasons, but we try not to cross the left-hand fingers.